 But I guess there are these new magic, I tell you, magic underwear, called Thinx™.
 Oh, thank god for brilliant women on the move.
 The idea is that you just bleed into them, kind of like squatting over a hole, but not as inconvenient.

 You just bleed into the friggin’ crotch!
-It is layered with magic material and sucks the goods right in.
+It is layered with magic material and sucks everything you offer right in.
 Absorbent like no other product has ever been.
 Expensive, and absorbent, but nonetheless, almost makes me want to bleed again.

 It is not thong shaped, no surprise there.
 However, I must say, while looking up these Thinx thingies, I did find this intriguing: the patent for the thong shaped Thinx thingy.
 Holy crap.